-Any applicant seeking an appointment beginning after April 1, 2018 in an optometry residency program that participates in ORMatch must register to participate in ORMatch.
+Any applicant seeking an appointment beginning after April 1, 2024 in an optometry residency site that participates in ORMatch must register to participate in ORMatch.
 Prior to matriculation in a residency program, applicants must attain the Doctor of Optometry (O.D.) degree from an ACOE accredited school or college of optometry.

 United States citizenship is required to qualify for VHA appointment in a paid VA optometry resident position funded by the Office of Academic Affiliations.
 (Reference: VA Handbook 5005/57, Part II, Chapter 3, Paragraph 3.g.(1) & (5)(c), dated June 14, 2012.)